 Mayweather set up his promotion company, Mayweather Promotions in 2007.
 This allowed Floyd to capture revenue as both fighter and promoter.
 He continued to win and earned a steady $25 million – $40 million paychecks over the next six years.
 In 2013, Mayweather banked more than $70 million for his bout versus Canelo Alvarez.

 In 2015, Floyd Mayweather and Manny Pacquiao finally agreed to fight.
-The fight was a letdown for the fans.
-However, both boxers earned record paydays from huge PPV payouts.
+Although the the fight did not live to the fans expectations both boxers earned record paydays from huge PPV payouts.
 ESPN estimated that Mayweather earned between $220 Million to $230 Million in the 36 minute fight.